andygng/personal-website/README.md

 ## Overview
 - Single editorial-scroll home page at `/` with scroll-snapped chapters, an up-scroll chapter index, and a right-side dot navigator.
+- Each chapter is minimalist: chapter number, title, subheader, and a dropdown list on the right.
 - Content is sourced from Supabase `chapters` and `chapter_items` so the entire page is editable without code.

 ## Quickstart